adrvnc/single-price-grid-component/README.md

 ### What I Learned

-I figured out how to override Bootstrap CSS styles by using the `!important` property; I created custom styles for the "sign up" button and the background color using that method.
+I figured out how to override Bootstrap CSS styles by using the `!important` rule; I created custom styles for the "sign up" button and the background color using that method.
 ### Continued Development